Quick comparison

 Why self calibration usually fits better

 Self calibration keeps the correction inside the shipping routine.
-That matters because calibration is one more step in a day that already has enough moving parts.
+Calibration is one more step in a day that already has enough moving parts.
 When the scale starts reading off, the person using it can deal with the issue right away instead of turning it into a separate task.

 That makes self calibration a better fit for: